IMPACT Clinical Trial Accelerator Program

 Dr. Derek Exner, MD, MPH, FRCPC, FHRS

 Dr. Exner is Canada Research Chair in Cardiovascular Clinical Trials, a Professor and an Associate Dean at the University of Calgary.
 Derek founded the IMPACT clinical trials program for medical ventures.
 He is a practicing cardiologist, heart rhythm specialist, and clinical trials expert.
 His clinical work and research focus on Cardiac Implantable Electrical Device (CIED) therapy.
 He has authored or co-authored over 300 articles, book chapters, and abstracts and has chaired and participated on multiple Guidelines Committees.
-Derek is actively engaged in several medical technology ventures, serving as the Chief Medical Officer of HelpWear Inc. and acting as an advisor to several other companies.

 Karen Cowan, RN

 Karen is a registered nurse who has worked the majority of her career with cardiac patients through all steps of their hospitalization including critical care / step down areas and diagnostic/clinical areas.
 She has over 20 years experience of research with Industry sponsored trials (small start-ups to large corporations), Investigator initiated trials and core lab management for International trials, in both the drug and device space.
 She brings her knowledge of the entire life span of the clinical trial process, database design, the University Ecosystem and Alberta Health Services environment to her role as a Venture Navigator in the development and ongoing growth of IMPACT and the TRACr software program.